michaljaz/webmc/docs/DEVELOPMENT.md

 ## Own proxy server

 You can also setup your own proxy server.
 It is just translates Websocket connection to TCP connection.
-You don't need to install all the depencies, just the ones you need.
-First of all install only production depencies by running ```npm install --only=production```.
-Then, all you have to do is to run  ```npm run proxy``` on server and change some configs in ```/src/assets/config.json```.
+All you have to do is to run  ```npm run proxy``` on server and change some configs in ```/src/assets/config.json```.
 Sometimes it is also useful to swap the "proxy" script with "start" in package.json (your app will run proxy by default).

 ## Download production files